biorelated/biorelated.github.io/_posts/2015-06-12-use-cowplot-with-ggplot2.md

 title: Publication quality plots with cowplot
 ---

-I often turn to [ggplot2](http://docs.ggplot2.org/current/) for creating statistical plots.
+I often turn to the [ggplot2 R package](http://docs.ggplot2.org/current/) for creating statistical plots.
-(Read Hadley's excellent tutorial on [how to build a plot with ggplot2](https://rpubs.com/hadley/ggplot2-layers)).
-Ggplot2 is an implementation of the [grammar of graphics](http://www.tandfonline.com/doi/abs/10.1198/jcgs.2009.07098), a concise approach for describing the components of a graphic.
+(Read Hadley's excellent tutorial on [how to build a plot with ggplot2](https://rpubs.com/hadley/ggplot2-layers)). ggplot2 is an implementation of the [grammar of graphics](http://www.tandfonline.com/doi/abs/10.1198/jcgs.2009.07098), a concise approach for describing the components of a graphic.

 It often takes extra effort to arrange ggplot2 objects on a grid.
-On many occasions,  the code looks like a hack.
+Sometimes the code may look like a hack or unpolished.
-In addition, R does not offer very clean syntax and therefore the code can be difficult to read and understand.
+This is partly due to the fact that R does not offer very clean syntax and therefore code can be difficult to read and understand.
 Here is a snippet of code that I was using to print four ggplot2 objects on a 2 x 2 grid.

 {% highlight r %}